Ks89/Dagger2-Vehicle_Example/README.md

 I represented a Vehicle as a combination of SprungMass (engine, tank and so on) and UnprungMass (wheels, suspensions and so on).

 This is only an example of some features provided by Dagger 2.
-This examples don't want to be a skeleton/tutorial and so on.
+This example don't want to be a skeleton/tutorial and so on.
 It's only a personal experiment with some ideas that I chose to share.

-I know, you can implement this with a dependency between Engine and Wheel, but as I explained this is a personal choice.
+I know, you can implement this with a dependency between Engine and Wheel, but as explained, this is a personal choice.
 If you aren't agree, please, share your solution creating a pull request.
 I want to learn more and more about Dagger 2, in particular about injecting a List of Objects :)